MIMOCA

 10:00-18:00(No admittance after 17:30)

-Hours: 10:00-18:00 (Admission until 30 minutes before closing time)
+Hours: 10:00 - 18:00 (Admission until 30 minutes before closing time)

-Admission: Adults ¥950, Students (college, university) ¥650, Children (0 years to highschool) free
+Admission: Adults ¥950, Students (college, university) ¥650, Children (0 year to highschool) free

-*Ticket valid for admission to the permanent collection.
+*Ticket valid for admission to Permanent Collection.

-Hours: 10:00-18:00 (Admission until 30 minutes before closing time)
+Hours: 10:00 - 18:00 (Admission until 30 minutes before closing time)

 Admission: Adults ¥300, Students (college, university) ¥200, Children (0 year to high school) free